-The contributions of this paper are (1) expressive memory representations that combine symbolic plan events with subsymbolic sensor data, (2) methods for temporal, spatial, diagnostic and causal reasoning that operate on the symbolic and subsymbolic memory structures, and (3) efficient and scalable logging mechanisms that build up these structures during task execution without negatively affecting the robot's performance.
-We evaluate the system using log data collected on three different tasks (object perception, picking and placing an object, and continuous arm movements) that pose different challenges to the sensor and plan logs.
+The contributions of this paper are (1) expressive memory representations that combine symbolic plan events with subsymbolic sensor data, (2) methods for temporal, spatial, diagnostic and causal reasoning operating on the symbolic and subsymbolic memory structures, and (3) efficient and scalable logging mechanisms that can build up these structures during task execution without negatively affecting the robot's performance.
+We evaluate the system on log data collected in three different tasks (object perception, picking and placing an object, continuous arm movements) that pose different challenges to the sensor- and plan logs.
 To measure the information contained in the memories, we present a set of queries that cover a range of inference capabilities.

-2. Cognition Enabled Robot Control and the CRAM System
+2. Cognition-enabled Robot Control and the CRAM system

-Before introducing $CRAM_m$, we should briefly review CRAM and our robot control systems, along with the consequences and opportunities of artificial memory design.
-The Plan Language CPL (Beetz, Mösenlechner, & Tenorth, 2010; Beetz, 2000) is a concurrent reactive programming language that provides all the comfort of typical high level programming languages, including a rich set of control structures that help to make the program robust and flexible as well as modular and transparent.
+Before introducing CRAMm, we would like to briefly explain the particularities of CRAM and our robot control systems and the consequences and opportunities of artificial memory design.
+The CRAM Plan Language CPL (Beetz, Mösenlechner, & Tenorth, 2010; Beetz, 2000) is a concurrent reactive programming language that provides all the comfort of typical high level programming languages including a rich set of control structures that help to make the program robust and flexible as well as modular and transparent.
 The control program takes control decisions based on (possibly complex) inference processes.
 To this end, control decisions are often formulated as logical queries that evaluate to true or false or that compute values for parameterizing actions.
 To execute a task on the robot, the plans activate, parameterize, and deactivate modules of the robot's distributed control system that provide different kinds of functionality such as object perception, robot navigation and localization, etc.

-An important aspect of the language are descriptions of entities such as objects, motion, grasps, or poses, that are called designators and that are first-class elements of the language.
-In the beginning of plan execution, these descriptions are often vague, such as "the cup on the table", leaving out situational context or detailed properties of what exactly is described.
-Plans are parameterized using such vague information and the system refines it when necessary.
-This way, plans can have qualitative parameters that allow much flexibility in how the task is executed, and that are only quantified when the information they provide is really necessary for execution.
-Designators are refined whenever more information becomes available, as when an object has been perceived.
-Since this information is not necessarily correct nor complete, designators can be revised with newer, more correct information, a new designator is created, holding the new, possibly more specific, description.
-Those two stages of description are then equated, i.e., linked, to track the change of parameterization over time.
+An important concept of the language are descriptions of entities such as objects, motion, grasps, or poses, which are called designators and which are first-class elements of the language.
+In the beginning of the plan execution, these descriptions are often vague, such as "the cup on the table", leaving out situational context or detailed properties of what exactly is described.
+Plans are parameterized using such vague information and refine it when necessary.
+This way, plans can have qualitative parameters that allow much flexibility in how the task is executed, which are only quantified when the information they provide is really necessary for execution.
+Designators are refined whenever more information becomes available, for example when an object has been perceived.
+Since this information is not necessarily correct nor complete, designators can be revised with newer, more correct information as the result of reasoning processes or failures.
+When a designator is extended with further information, a new designator is created, holding the new, possibly more specific, description.
+Those two stages of description are then equated, i.e. linked together, to track the change of parameterization over time.
 The robot's current belief about the world is described in terms of such designators.
-Especially the poses of objects in the environment and the robot's own position are described in this way.
+Especially the poses of objects in the environment and the robot's own position are described in exactly this way.